gbif/portal16/README.md

 * usability: not a bug per se, but an improvement related to the interface and typically not in new functionality
 * improvement: new functionality

-**page group**
-All groups include tabs.
-More can come if there arise a need for other sensible groups dataset, occurrence, species, publisher, country, articles, homepage, search, tools, download, user mangement

 ### Big Thanks
 This project is possible due to the many people that share their work under CC.
 Attributing everyone in the interface where e.g. icons and libraries are used, isn't feasible.

 ### Testing
 Cross-browser Testing Platform and Open Source <3 Provided by [Sauce Labs](https://saucelabs.com)

-### Libraries

-### Images

 ### Icons
 Butterfly by Marcela Almeida  from the Noun Project - https://thenounproject.com/search/?q=butterfly&i=39183